lasseoe/lasseoe/README.md

 Hi, I’m Lasse 🤓 🇩🇰

 Not a whole lot of interesting stuff here, *yet*.
-I work with infrastructure architecture around Linux and open source as well as site reliability engineering.
+I work with infrastructure architecture and site reliability engineering, primarily around Linux and open source.

 A lot of my commits are currently in private repos due to them being customer projects, meaning I don't own the rights to the code and thus cannot publish it in public.